bolitaf88/python_challenge/README.md

 # python_challenge

-Assignments demonstrating my work at the GW bootcamp
+**Assignments Demonstrating My Work at the GW Bootcamp**

+**PyBank Challenge**
-PyBank Challenge: In this challenge, We were expected to come up with code gives totals for months of profit/losses made, total profits, average changes, grtest inc in profits and grtest decreases.
-Please use the
+In this challenge, we were tasked with developing code to calculate totals for months of profit/losses, total profits, average changes, the greatest increase in profits, and the greatest decrease in profits.
+Please refer to the file named *"financial_analysis2.txt,"* as it provides more accurate data aligned with the assignment's expectations.
+While my calculated average change is close to the expected figure of approximately -8,300, I did not obtain a negative value for this metric.

-file that says "financial_analysis2.txt"  because it gives more accurate data to the expectations of the assignment.
-The Avg change is somewhat close to the -8300 figure, with the exception that, I didn't get a negative figure for the Avg Change.
-More, I also want to bring to the grader's notice that opon downloading the pybank file into my computer, I lost one row, that gave me completely different when generating the total months, and
-I had to redownload the excel file before successfully completing the assignment to give me accurate figures.
+I would also like to highlight an issue I encountered during this assignment: upon initially downloading the PyBank file onto my computer, I noticed one row of data was missing.
+This discrepancy resulted in inaccurate calculations of total months.
+I had to re-download the Excel file to successfully complete the assignment and produce accurate figures.

+---

+**PyPoll Challenge**
-PyPoll challenge: based on our analysis, Diana Degette is projected to win the state elections garnering about 73.812% of the votes, giving her a land slide victory.
-Her closest competitor Mr. Charles Stockham got 23.049% of the votes, while Raymon Doane got just 3.139% of votes. while we don't rule out some slight flaws in the electoral process, these results are very accurate as all measures were taken to prevent all forms of electoral malpractices.
+Based on my analysis, Diana DeGette is projected to win the state elections, securing approximately 73.812% of the votes, which represents a decisive landslide victory.
+Her closest competitor, Charles Stockham, garnered 23.049% of the votes, while Raymon Doane received only 3.139%.

+While slight flaws in the electoral process cannot be entirely ruled out, these results are highly accurate.
+All necessary measures were taken to minimize any potential electoral malpractice and ensure the integrity of the analysis.